Skip to main content

 Welcome to the Bhutan Ultra

 My name is Robert Pollhammer and I am the Race Director of this new and exciting race.
 I have been organising ultras for more than 20 years and I still love it.
-My longest standing event is the Montane Yukon Arctic Ultra.
+My longest standing event is the Yukon Arctic Ultra.
 I also love the mountains.
 So, it’s been very exciting when I was asked to present my ideas for an ultra race in Bhutan in 2020!
 Initial planning was going really well but then Covid-19 happened and the project came to a halt.
 I was able to keep the dream alive and we finally kicked things off again earlier this year.
 Good things take time!

 So, thanks to the Bhutan Ultra, from 2025 onwards, I will be able share my passion for mountain trails with ultra runners from all over the world.